Street Performers and Walking Adventures in Tokyo

 Here are a few of my personal videos of her right outside of Yoyogi park in Harajuku.

-I actually like the grain and imperfections in the video after re-recording and putting it
+I actually like the grain and imperfections in the video after re-recording it.

 The Street Performer